 - Slice thin and garnish with rosemary.
 Serve it with roasted potatoes.

-You will cook your roast pork tenderloin at 350F.
+You will cook pork tenderloin at 350F.
 It will take about an hour to cook a two pound tenderloin at this temperature.
 If your tenderloin is a different size, plan for 25-30 minutes of cooking time per pound.

 You know that it is completely cooked when the interior temperature is 145F.
 At that temperature it will be medium rare, but it will continue to cook as it sits for 15 minutes before serving.
 At the interior temperature of 165F, it will be cooked medium.
 Insert a meat thermometer into the thickest part of the meat to check the internal temperature of the pork.